Exercise-Related Heat Exhaustion

 Stop exercising or get yourself out of the hot environment at the first warning signs

 of heat-related illness.

 When should I call my healthcare provider?

-Seek medical attention right away if you have more serious symptoms from a heat-related
+Call 911 to get immediate medical attention if you have more serious symptoms from a heat-related

 illness, like a seizure or delirium.